 First published 2017 Since this interview, Paolo has a brilliant new website!
-Just click his name above or his pic below
+And book see above, Just click his name above or his pic below

 "Paolo Hewitt grew up in care in Woking in the 1960s and 70s, an experience he chronicled in his acclaimed memoir, The Looked After Kid.
 He moved to London in 1980 to become a music journalist and worked for Melody Maker and NME"

 Paolo Hewitt's contribution to British music journalism, no, make that British music in general, has yet to be measured.
 When it is measured, I suggest it will be on the same scale as 'Spinal Tap's' amp.
 From his first published work, a biography of The Jam 'The Jam: A Beat Concerto' ,which was published in 1983 after the band split up; to his latest book on the ever so charismatic Ronnie Lane, Paolo has been a prolific writer.
 The stand out book 'David Bowie - Album by Album' (with a foreword by Robert Elms) was reviewed by Phacemag. (see link below) This book alone we argued, could be of a significant academic, as well as cultural importance.

 There is something about Paolo, when I asked him about the title to his Ronnie Lane book for example, he became animated!
 Well as animated as I imagine Paolo could get. (he has seen it all after all, from punk to Brit pop and more) But explaining that the title was the lyric to 'Glad and Sorry' by the 'Faces' was clearly Important to him.
 He cared.